 The enterprise perspective, including culture, governance, and relationships with stakeholders:

 - Peripheral vision and critical decision making

 - Defining risk appetites

 - Communicating risk profile to both internal and external stakeholders

 - Tension between economic capital and regulatory capital

 - Enterprise risk management

-Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into risk will help you be a more capable enterprise risk management leader within your organization.
+Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into risk will help you be a more capable enterprise risk management leader within your financial institution.